aws/aws-cdk/packages/@aws-cdk/aws-ecr-assets/README.md

 To instruct cdk-assets to [spawn](https://nodejs.org/api/child_process.html#child_processspawncommand-args-options) the docker build command inside of a shell (default is no shell), provide `buildShell`:

+**CAUTION**: ARG values from the build environment will be visible in docker history and thus may not be appropriate for secrets.

 ```ts
 import { DockerImageAsset } from '@aws-cdk/aws-ecr-assets';